- – This is a past residency

 Mark Allen is an artist, educator, and curator based in Los Angeles.
 He is the founder and executive director of Machine Project, a nonprofit performance and installation space investigating art, technology, natural history, science, music, literature, food, and whatever else humans like to do.
 Prior to opening Machine Project, he was involved with several alternative arts groups as a curator, board member, and director, and he cofounded the Los Angeles new-media collective c-level.
 He has taught at the California Institute of the Arts and the University of California, San Diego, and is currently an assistant professor of art at Pomona College.
 He also serves on the board of directors of the Andy Warhol Foundation for the Visual Arts in New York and is a member of the Artist Advisory Board of the Hammer Museum in Los Angeles.
 Mark received his MFA from the California Institute of the Arts, following a residency with the Core Fellowship of the Museum of Fine Arts in Houston.

 Machine Project was a nonprofit performance and installation space investigating art, technology, natural history, science, music, literature, and food.
 It presents events, workshops, and site-specific installations using hands-on engagement to make rarefied knowledge accessible.
 Beyond its storefront space, Machine Project operated as a loose confederacy of artists producing shows at locations ranging from the Santa Monica beach to the Los Angeles County Museum of Art.
 Machine Project was founded by Mark Allen and incorporated as an educational nonprofit in 2005 and closed in 2018.

-A year later, we offered a report on the residency, co-authored with Machine Project.
+A year later, we authored a report (PDF, 26MB, 182 pp.) on the residency, co-authored with Machine Project.
 In an effort to embrace institutional transparency and reflection, this report describes the process, implementation, strategies, and challenges that arose during the year-long residency.
 Through essays, interviews with artists and staff, and descriptions of the projects with visitor responses, the report illuminates our practical and theoretical questions and approaches.
 As we all look toward the future of museum practice and audience engagement, we hope this report will be a valuable tool to other arts institutions and artists seeking to undertake similar initiatives.